tab666/Linguistical-complexity-and-literary-popularity-/README.md

 In a world where litterature has changed a lot, it seemed interesting to see if how well a literary work is written influences its popularity or if it is up to completely other factors.
 (Aas there is no clear way to measure how well a summary is written I talk about its linguistical complexity instead).

 I use a dataset with 276 395 original works scrapped on AO3 by a group of CPES students in 2024.

-Using this dataset, I will test the following predictions:
+I test the following predictions:

-## P1 - Works with a more complex summary are more likely to be read than others.
+*P1 - Works with a more complex summary are more likely to be read than others.*

-### P2 - Works with a more complex summary are more likely to have more likes than others.
+*P2 - Works with a more complex summary are more likely to have more likes than others.*

-### P3 - Works written in the 5 most used languages of the website are more likely to have a complex summary than others.
+*P3 - Works written in the 5 most used languages of the website are more likely to have a complex summary than others*

-To be sure that my results would not be mere correlations, I will also test if:
+To be sure that my results are not be mere correlations, I also test if:

-### P4 - Works with more likes are more likely to be read than others.
+*P4 - Works with more likes are more likely to be read than others*

-### P5- Works written in the 5 most used languages of the website are more likely to have more likes than others.
+*P5- Works written in the 5 most used languages of the website are more likely to have more likes than others.*

-### P6 - Works written in the 5 most used languages of the website are more likely to be read than others.
+*P6 - Works written in the 5 most used languages of the website are more likely to be read than others.*